Banner Health

 • Diabetes: 200 mg/dL or higher

-• Aim for 30 minutes of moderate exercise most days of the week.
-It can be as simple as a brisk walk, biking or dancing.
+• Aim for 30 minutes of activity most days—such as walking, biking or swimming.

-• Work with your care team on a weight loss plan if you are overweight or obese.
+• If needed, work with your care team to create a weight loss plan.